Stefan Weinfurter: Chairs in Eichstätt, Mainz, Munich and Heidelberg

 In 1982, at the age of 36, he was appointed to the newly founded Catholic University of Eichstätt-Ingolstadt.
 There he taught as a professor of regional history with special emphasis on Bavaria until 1987.
-In Gaimersheim, the family found its new home.
+In Gaimersheim, the family found their new home.
 His inaugural lecture in Eichstätt in November 1983 was on the history of Eichstätt in Ottonian-Salian times.
 During this time he deepened approaches to regional history and expanded his medieval teaching profile into Bavarian contemporary and economic history.
 Almost every year during this period he published an essay on the episcopal history of Eichstätt from its beginnings, the work of St. Willibald of Eichstätt in the 8th century, to the 14th century.
 In several years, an edition of bishops' chronicles (Gesta episcoporum) was produced in collaboration with students.
 In the 1980s, intensive construction activity began in Eichstätt.
 The deep interventions in the historic city center exposed unique archaeological material.
 The find sites and the evaluation possibilities of the excavating neighboring discipline aroused his interest.
 Weinfurter's close collaboration with representatives of architectural history and urban archaeology developed.
 From 1985 to 1987 he was Dean of the Faculty of History and Social Sciences in Eichstätt.
 As dean, he organized the relocation of the campuses scattered throughout the city to the buildings in Universitätsallee, which were gradually ready for occupancy from 1986.
 He was a member of the Eichstätt University Council between 2007 and 2011.

-In 1987 Weinfurter accepted an appointment at the Johannes Gutenberg University in Mainz.
+In 1987, Weinfurter accepted an appointment at the University of Mainz.
 As successor to Alfons Becker, he taught medieval history and auxiliary sciences of history there until 1994.
 During this time, his work focused on the Salian ruling dynasty of the 11th century and thus on the kingship of the German High Middle Ages.
 Since he was significantly involved in the organization of the large Salian exhibition in Speyer, the mediation of history also became one of his most important fields of activity.
 In 1993, he turned down a call to Cologne to succeed his academic teacher Engels as professor of medieval history.
-From 1994 to 1999, he succeeded Eduard Hlawitschka as professor of medieval history at the Ludwig Maximilian University of Munich.
-In 1996 he organized the German Historians' Conference "History as Argument" in Munich.
+From 1994 to 1999, he succeeded Eduard Hlawitschka as professor of medieval history at LMU Munich.
+In 1996, he organized the German Historians' Conference "History as Argument" in Munich.
 During his time in Munich, people became the focus of his research.
 Weinfurter drew increasingly on pictorial sources in his research.
 In 1999, he published a biography of Henry II, followed by books and numerous essays on the Salian period, the Hohenstaufen dynasty, the road to Canossa and medieval imperial history.